-- The HITAC reviewed and made recommendations on the HTI-2 proposed rule, reviewed the draft USCDI v5, and explored ways to improve pharmacy interoperability. - The HITAC held 11 public meetings of the full committee, including a hearing on artificial intelligence, and 50 public meetings of the subcommittees. - The HITAC delivered 206 recommendations and its annual report to the Assistant Secretary for Technology Policy/National Coordinator for Health Information Technology.
+- The HITAC reviewed and made recommendations on the HTI-2 proposed rule, reviewed the draft USCDI v5, and explored ways to improve pharmacy interoperability. - The HITAC held 11 public meetings of the full committee, including a hearing on artificial intelligence, and 50 public meetings of the subcommittees. - The HITAC delivered 206 recommendations and its annual report to the National Coordinator.